Coming Soon Real Estate: What These Listings Are And How They Work

 Current real estate professionals are debating the role of coming soon listings in the market.
 Some claim it can be beneficial for certain clients, while other REALTORS® are steadfast in the belief that the negatives outweigh the positives.
 Despite the differing stances, one aspect of the debate that is agreed upon is that buyers need to be made aware of the impact of coming soon listings on home sales so they can make informed purchasing decisions.

 Let’s discuss everything you need to know about coming soon real estate, the pros and cons and how it will impact you as a buyer.

 What Does ‘Coming Soon’ Mean In Real Estate?

 You might see the label “coming soon” when reading real estate listings.
 This means a property listing is not officially on the market and will be listed for sale within 30 days.
 Coming soon properties can be listed by Zillow premier agents or real estate brokerages and Multiple Listing Services (MLS) that have an agreement with Zillow.

 These coming soon features are changing the way that people are buying houses.

 Pocket listings and coming soon listings can seem similar, but in reality, they differ significantly.

 A pocket listing is often referred to as an off-market listing.
-It involves a real estate agreement in which the property never makes it to an MLS and instead is shown to buyers through the seller or agent’s own private network.
+It involves a real estate agreement in which the property never makes it to a realty listing service (the MLS) and instead is shown to buyers through the seller or agent’s own private network.